-16 Attendance
+1618 Attendance

 The names of the Chairman and Governors present at the meeting shall be recorded in the minutes.
 Governors who are unable to attend a meeting shall notify the Company Secretary in advance of the Meeting so that their apologies may be recorded.
+For the avoidance of doubt, attendance may include through virtual media.

-17 Quorum
+4719 Quorum

-- 17.1 No business shall be transacted at a Meeting of the Council of Governors unless at least nine of the Council of Governors are present and that those present include at least one Staff Governor, seven Public Governors and one Appointed Governor. - 17.2 A Governor who has declared a non-pecuniary interest in any matter may participate in the discussion and consideration of the matter but may not vote in respect of it: in these circumstances the Governor will count towards the quorum of the Meeting.
+- 47.119.1 No business shall be transacted at a Meeting of the Council of Governors unless at least nine of the Council of Governors are present and that those present include at least one Staff Governor, seven Public Governors and one Appointed Governor.
+At the start of each meeting, the Chair shall be responsible for determining that the meeting is quorate. - A Governor who has declared a non-pecuniary interest in any matter may participate in the discussion and consideration of the matter but may not vote in respect of it: in these circumstances the Governor will count towards the quorum of the Meeting.
 If a Governor has declared a pecuniary interest in any matter, the Governor must leave the Meeting room, and will not count towards the quorum of the Meeting, during the consideration, discussion and voting on the matter.
 If a quorum is then not available for the discussion and/or the passing of a resolution on any matter, that matter may not be discussed further or voted upon at that Meeting.
 Such a position shall be recorded in the minutes of the Meeting.
-The Meeting must then proceed to the next business. - 17.3 Subject to Standing Orders in relation to interests, any director or their nominated representatives shall have the right to attend Meetings of the Council of Governors and, subject to the overall control of the Chairman, to speak to any item under consideration.
+The Meeting must then proceed to the next business. - 47.3 Subject to Standing Orders in relation to interests, any director or their nominated representatives shall have the right to attend Meetings of the Council of Governors and, subject to the overall control of the Chairman, to speak to any item under consideration.

-18 Minutes
+4820 Minutes

-- 18.1 The minutes of the proceedings of a Meeting shall be drawn up and submitted for agreement at the next ensuing Meeting where they will be signed by the person presiding at it.
-The approved minutes will be conclusive evidence of the events of the Meeting and retained by the Company Secretary. - 18.2 No discussion shall take place upon the minutes except upon their accuracy or where the Chairman considers discussion appropriate.
+- 48.420.1 The minutes of the proceedings of a Meeting shall be drawn up and submitted for agreement at the next ensuing Meeting where they will and shall be signed by the person presiding at it.
+The approved minutes will be conclusive evidence of the events of the Meeting and retained by the Company Secretary. - 18.220.2 No discussion shall take place upon the minutes except upon their accuracy or where the Chairman considers discussion appropriate.
 Any amendment to the minutes shall be agreed and recorded at the next Meeting.